nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-API-JSON-Server.md

 Remember, json-server is a tool that allows you to access your data via an HTTP request.
 That means you can throw `http://wwwlocalhost:8088/` into a browser tab URL bar, or use Postman, to `GET` your data.
 Of course, you can just peek at `giffygram.json` to see the data, as well.
 But where's the fun in that?

+## Close JSON-Server
+It is a good idea to close the server when you stop work on a project (or for the day).
+Keyboard control: `control c`

 ## Practice: Journal
 After you have created the ERD for your journal, go ahead and set up json-server.
 Try adding a journal entry object to the entry resource.